gre90r/Anwalic/README.md

       `~/Qt/5.14.2/gcc_64/bin/qmake -r`
     * for **make deploy** you actually need a CQtDeployer installed.
 You build your CQtDeployer from source by using an already compiled version of CQtDeployer.
-So, you you have to download [CQtDeployer from snap](https://snapcraft.io/cqtdeployer) and then run `make deploy`
+So, you have to download [CQtDeployer from snap](https://snapcraft.io/cqtdeployer) and then run `make deploy`
         * if you do not have snap on your system, install it with `sudo apt-get install snap snapd`